HarryJamesGreenblatt/A-Riff-In-React/docs/04-local-development.md

 2. Check that the API CORS configuration includes your frontend URL
 3. Ensure you're using the correct protocol (http vs https)

-### Authentication Issues
+### JWT Authentication Issues

-If Microsoft Entra authentication isn't working:
+If JWT authentication isn't working:

-1. Verify your app registration in the Azure portal
+1. Verify `JWT_SECRET` is set in your API `.env` file
-2. Check that redirect URIs are correctly configured
+2. Check that tokens are being stored in localStorage
-3. Ensure your Entra tenant and client IDs are correct in the `.env.local` file
+3. Verify the token hasn't expired (default: 7 days)
+4. Check browser console for auth errors

 ### Database Connection Issues